 High school juniors invited to apply for trip to Washington D.C.

-La Plata Electric Association, Inc. (LPEA), in partnership with the National Rural Electric Cooperative Association (NRECA), seeks high school juniors to participate as part of the National Rural Electric Youth Tour to Washington D.C., set for June 6-14, 2018.
-Application deadline is Monday, Jan.
-8, 2018.
-All high school juniors whose households receive electricity from LPEA are eligible to apply.
+DURANGO, Colo. - La Plata Electric Association, Inc. (LPEA), in partnership with the Colorado Rural Electric Association (CREA), seeks high school juniors to participate as part of the National Rural Electric Cooperative Association's (NRECA) 2020 National Youth Tour Conference in Washington D.C., set for June 17-25, 2020.

-“It was a once-in-a-lifetime experience that I will never forget,” said Sloan Mazur.
-“I learned so much and made friendships and memories that will never leave me.
-For all of this, I am extremely thankful to LPEA and everyone involved in the National Rural Electric Youth Tour.”
+“It was a once-in-a-lifetime experience that I will never forget,” said Diego Salinas.
+“I enjoyed the opportunity to meet and talk with my elected officials on Capitol Hill, and I made so many new friends and memories that will never leave me.
+For all of this, I am extremely thankful to LPEA and everyone involved in the Youth Tour.”

-LPEA endeavors to sponsor one student from each municipality within its service territory – Durango, Bayfield, Pagosa Springs and Ignacio.
+LPEA endeavors to sponsor five students within its service territory – Durango, Bayfield, Pagosa Springs and Ignacio.
 Home school students are eligible.